lee-joanne/rageit/README.md

 ![Screenshot of comments section with no comments, logged out](documentation/detailedpost-nocomments-loggedout.png)
 ![Screenshot of comments section with no comments, logged in](documentation/detailedpost-nocomments-loggedin.png)

 The detailed view of each post is accessible by clicking on the titles of the posts in the homepage.
 The slug feature of Django will direct the user to the specific url of each post, giving them the detailed view.
 When the user accesses the detailed view, the user will be able to see the full post content as well as the comments section.
 If there are no comments on the post, it will display the message 'it's lonely here'.
 If the user is NOT signed in, they will not see the textbox to be able to comment.
-If the user is signed in, they can leave a comment behind.
+If the user is signed in, they will have access to the comment textbox to leave a comment.

 ![Screenshot of comments made by you among comments made by others](documentation/detailedpost-yourcommentsvsothers.png)
 ![Screenshot of message when commented](documentation/detailedview-commented.png)